 Hales had been studying ocean chemistry for 30 years, and a lack of commercially available products for his work had compelled him to devise his own tools.
-Four keys indicators important for studying ocean chemistry include: total dissolved carbonates (TCO2), the pressure of dissolved CO2 gas (p CO2), total alkalinity, and pH (which describes acidity); collectively, these factors are used to calculate a quantity called omega, which describes how favorable the water is for shellfish to make their calcium carbonate shells. oysters as he stands in front of Netarts Bay.
+Four keys indicators important for studying ocean chemistry include: total dissolved carbonates ( $TCO_2$ ), the pressure of dissolved $CO_2$ gas (p $CO_2$ ), total alkalinity, and pH (which describes acidity); collectively, these factors are used to calculate a quantity called omega, which describes how favorable the water is for shellfish to make their calcium carbonate shells.
+Alan Barton, manager of Whiskey Creek Shellfish Hatchery, holds bags of adult oysters as he stands in front of Netarts Bay.
 The oysters must be raised under the controlled conditions of the nearby hatchery, since the ocean water in the bay is too acidic for oyster larvae during their early stages of development.

 Credit: Impact Media Lab / AAAS